Sony WH-XB910n headphones: Enjoy a party for one

 Pack a punch

-One of the advantages of using a Sony headphone is that you have the Headphones Connect app.
-It’s the most full featured app of its kind, with lots of customisation and settings, including a responsive equaliser.
-With the XB910n it’s something you need more than ever, because of the skewed sound profile.
+One of the advantages of using Sony headphones is that you have the Headphones Connect app.
+It’s the most full-featured app of its kind, with lots of customisation and settings, including a responsive equaliser.
+With the XB910n, it’s something you need more than ever because of the skewed sound profile.
 True to their name, these headphones pack a big thump.
 Although users in this part of the world rather like heavy bass, the punch delivered by these could just be too overwhelming and rumbling.

 Overall, the sound is also a bit closed off and constrained, so it’s a good thing the equaliser is at hand to change things around.
 The Bright preset, for example, improves clarity.
-Whether you l like this sound profile will depend heavily on what you like listening to as well, and how demanding you are of neutrality, clarity and things like separation and detail.
+Whether you like this sound profile will depend heavily on what you like listening to as well, and how demanding you are of neutrality, clarity and things like separation and detail.
 But if it’s the boom that you enjoy, you certainly get that.
-The XB910n supports AAC, SBC and also LDAC.
-There’s also a DSEE button in the app to enhance compressed music.
-There’s also the option to listen to these headphones wired, as thee have a 3.5mm jack.
-360 Audio is also supported.
+The XB910n supports AAC, SBC and LDAC.
+There’s also a DSEE button in the app to enhance compressed music, and the option to listen to these headphones wired, as there’s a 3.5mm jack.
+360 audio is also supported.

 Play in peace

-The noise cancellation works quite well, though of course not of the level of the highest end headphones.
+The noise cancellation works quite well, though of course not of the level of the highest-end headphones.
 There’s more than enough closing off of outside sounds, and I often had to activate the ambient listening mode to check things around me.
-The smart feature that allows you to just cup your hand over one ear-can to bring up ambient sounds, works here, which is great.
-It also has the adaptive sound feature which, if turned on, will learn what you’re doing and adapt the noise cancelling accordingly.
+The smart feature that allows you to just cup your hand over one ear can to bring up ambient sounds works here, which is great.
+It also has the adaptive sound feature which, if turned on, will learn what you’re doing and adapt noise cancelling accordingly.
 This is a smart feature that Sony does really well and if I’m not mistaken, started in the first place.

 The XB910n has a claimed battery life of 30 hours with ANC and 50 hours without.
 A quick 10-minute charge will keep you going for a few hours.
 From zero to full charging takes about 3.5 hours.